-In present paper we show that to explain the shape of the rotation curves of galaxies, there is no need to involve the concept of dark matter.
-Rotation curves are completely determined by the distribution of baryonic matter and such parameters of the galaxy as its mass and the distribution of baryonic matter can be easily calculated from the observed rotation curves.
-As an example, our Galaxy is considered.
-Calculated total mass of the Galaxy is $25 \times 10(10)$ M\sun.
-Consequences for cosmology are discussed.
+In present paper we show that the rotation curves of our Galaxy, can be obtained directly from the baryon matter distribution function and there is no need to involve the concept of dark matter.
+Such parameters of the galaxy as its mass and the distribution of baryonic matter can be easily calculated from the observed rotation curves.
+Calculated total mass of the Galaxy is $35 \times 10(10)$ M_sun.